The 30% ruling in the Netherlands allows certain expat employees to benefit from tax breaks – but under what conditions, and for how long?

 - The employee needs to have expertise that is scarcely available in the Netherlands.

 The 30% ruling for PhD and Master’s graduates

 Less strict rules apply for PhD and Master’s graduates younger than 30 years:

-- if the PhD was completed in the Netherlands, the requirement of ‘being recruited from abroad’ does not have to be met if the candidate is hired within a year of completing his or her studies.
+- If the PhD was completed in the Netherlands, the requirement of ‘being recruited from abroad’ is lifted, as long as the company hires the candidate within a year of completing their studies.

 Scientific researchers and training medical specialists

-There is no minimum required salary for scientific researchers who are employed by a university or a research institution that is subsidised by the government.
+There is no minimum salary requirement for scientific researchers who find employment with a university or with a research institution that receive subsidies from the government.
 Medical specialists in training also have no minimum required salary.